kuzzleio/documentation-old/api-reference/source/includes/_collectionController.md

 }
 ```

-Allow to search in the persistence layer for collection specifications.
+Allows to search in the persistence layer for collection specifications.

 ## truncate